 This electric cooker is the best choice for those who are looking for something that can bake a bit of everything.
 The CucinaPro Multi Baker Deluxe comes with three different skillet tops designed for baking different kinds of delicacies, including aebleskivers, takoyaki, meatballs, pancakes, sandwiches, and more.
+It can as well be used as a frying pan.
 This cooker beats every other pan on our list in terms of versatility.

 It has absolutely no problems in terms of cooking.
 It can spread heat over each skillet quickly and evenly, and each non-stick skillet is free of harmful chemical coatings and very easy to clean.
 However, you’ll have to watch out for the power cord, as it can reach very high temperatures while cooking.
 It is as easy to use as the best toaster too.

 WHY WE LIKE IT: An excellent product from what is arguably the best takoyaki pan brand out there today, this large pan is specifically designed for cooking the Japanese delicacy.
 However, it can also be used for other treats as well to an amazing extent.

 This Korean-made takoyaki pan is a square-shaped cast iron skillet designed for properly cooking big batches of ball-shaped food at once.
 The non-stick surface makes flipping food smooth and easy, and it removes the hassle of having to scrub off stubborn grime after use.
 The pan has a total of 16 cooking molds that can be used for all sorts of dishes, but keep in mind that the molds are designed with takoyaki in mind.